Financial Aid

 Work-study

 Through the FAFSA, students may qualify for the Federal Work-study Program which allows them to seek campus employment and work a limited number of hours throughout the school year.
 Paychecks are either disbursed directly to the student or the student can arrange to have these funds deposited into their account and thereby credit their bill.
+Eligible students are encouraged to participate in work-study, but are advised to limit total work hours (work-study and off-campus) to 10-15 per week.

 The Free Application for Federal Student Aid (FAFSA)